Live Procurement Careers Contact

 Project Manager of Volunteer it Yourself

-Through early contractor collaboration via the SCAPE Construction framework, the project teams combined the latest construction methods with an intelligent carbon reduction tool to eliminate an additional 649 tonnes of CO₂e from the original design – enabling the school to achieve Net Zero Carbon in Operation (NZCiO).
+Benefitting from early contractor collaboration through the SCAPE Construction framework, the project teams combined modern construction methods with an intelligent carbon reduction tool, successfully eliminating 649 tonnes of CO₂e from the original design and enabling the school to achieve Net Zero Carbon in Operation (NZCiO).

 Achieving Net Zero Carbon in Operation

-Following the successful delivery of Bingham Primary School in 2022, Morgan Sindall Construction was reappointed by Arc Partnership to deliver Whipman Woods Flying High Academy on behalf of Nottinghamshire County Council.
+Morgan Sindall Construction was appointed by Arc Partnership to deliver Whipman Woods Flying High Academy on behalf of Nottinghamshire County Council, following the successful delivery of Bingham Primary School in 2022.

-Near-identical in size and scope as the Bingham scheme, the new project presented an opportunity to embed further carbon reduction from early design right through to delivery.
+Near-identical in size and scope, Whipman Woods provided an opportunity to embed further carbon reductions from early design through to delivery.

 Central to this approach was CarboniCa – an intelligent carbon reduction tool developed by Morgan Sindall Group in partnership with Once For All.

-By modelling the Bingham scheme in CarboniCa, Morgan Sindall was able to establish a robust whole-life carbon benchmark that served as the baseline for Whipman Woods.
-The tool was also able to identify high-emission elements of the design and proposed lower-carbon alternatives, enabling evidence-based decisions focused on performance outcomes.
-This data-driven approach guided a series of targeted enhancements, including the use of:
+By modelling the Bingham scheme in CarboniCa, the project team established a robust whole-life carbon benchmark that served as the baseline for Whipman Woods.
+The tool identified high-emission elements within the original design and proposed lower-carbon alternatives, enabling evidence-based decisions focused on long-term performance.

-• Electric Arc Furnace (EAF) steel, GGBS concrete, and a rationalised steel frame
+• Use of Electric Arc Furnace (EAF) steel, GGBS concrete, and a rationalised steel frame

 • An increased number of high-efficiency air source heat pumps